 - When a member of your team misses a deadline, how do you typically react or respond to it?

-After the group has answered a few of these questions, you can have them add a couple of answers to their Everything DiSC Workplace Style Guides.
+After the group has answered these questions, you can have them add a couple of answers to their Everything DiSC Workplace Style Guides.

-The participants of this exercise should be aware of their own styles and they need to have an understanding of the traits of all the DiSC styles.
-The participants should select a style different from their own style for the purpose of role playing.
+The participants of this exercise should be aware of their own styles and have an understanding of the traits of all the DiSC styles.
+The participants should select a style different from their own style for the purpose of role-playing.
 Instruct each participant to wear labels displaying the style that they are playing, as it is helpful for observers.
 Encourage the participants to go over the top while acting.
-The pairs who are doing the role playing are allowed to pick from one of the below scenarios.
+The pairs who are doing the role-playing are allowed to pick from one of the below scenarios.
 You can also create your own scenarios to reflect realistically the group with which you are working.
-This activity is best done in groups under five participants.
+This activity is best done in groups of under five participants.

 - A manager who is stressed is trying to motivate a disengaged employee to finish some assignment.

-- A team leader is trying to hold a regular late comer accountable to get to meetings on time and to come prepared for the meetings.
+- A team leader is trying to hold a regular latecomer accountable to get to meetings on time and come prepared for the meetings.

-- Team members in disagreement on the budget allotted for a technology upgrade.
+- Team members are in disagreement on the budget allotted for a technology upgrade.

 - A team leader is trying to get a team member to join a committee.

-- A group of friends trying to convince one another to watch a certain movie or a favourite TV show.
+- A group of friends trying to convince one another to watch a certain movie or a favorite TV show.

-- Your team has experienced a major setback owing to another team member failing to share the information that he or she had.
-Nobody is aware as to why the information was not shared.
-One of the participants wishes to engage in a gossip or to criticise the other team member.
-One of the team members has been asked to assist the team leader to prevent this type of negative ‘in hall’ discussion.
+- Your team experiences a major setback owing to another team member failing to share the information that he or she had.
+Nobody is aware of why they did not receive the information.
+One of the participants wishes to engage in gossip or criticize the other team member.
+One of the team members assists the team leader to prevent this type of negative ‘in-hall’ discussion.

 After listening to their responses, you can now help them understand that adapting your own style can be difficult.
 It is not natural.
-Similarly, DiSC is not about enclosing anyone in a box, but it is about paying attention to the preferences and needs of others.
+Similarly, successful team building using DISC is not about enclosing anyone in a box, but it is about paying attention to the preferences and needs of others.
 It is all about how you adapt to one style to make communication more satisfying and productive within a team.

-In order for any team to be effective in the long term, it needs to cross through an initial phase of uncertainty and flux before it begins to perform well.
+In order for any team to be effective in the long term, it needs to pass through the initial phase of uncertainty and flux before it begins to perform well.
 This formative period is in fact an ideal time to introduce any kind of formal structure that is necessary for the smooth functioning of the team.